-Unfortunately, there are no efficient ways to dispose of the plastic products made using synthetic polymers, so they land up polluting the environment, posing a global ecological threat.
+Unfortunately, there are no efficient ways to dispose of plastic products made with synthetic polymers, so they land up polluting the environment, posing a global ecological threat.

-Some kinds of plastic will take up to 1000 years to degrade when using processes like chemical, thermal, photooxidation, and biodegradation.
-Plastic hasn’t been around that long for us to know for sure, and those who invented it will be long gone by then, making it the problem of future generations.
+Some kinds of plastic will take up to 1000 years to degrade, when using processes like chemical, thermal, photooxidation, and biodegradation.
+Plastic hasn’t been around long enough for us to know for sure and those who invented it will be long gone by then, making it the problem of future generations.

 Cue the plastic-eating mushroom.
 Scientists have discovered that microorganisms can play an important role in ridding the planet of waste-plastic, as over 90 genera of bacteria, fungi, and actinomycetes have the ability to degrade plastic.

-The mycelium of pestalotiopsis microspora can eat plastic products as its primary food source and survive without air or light.
-This makes it a marvelous mushroom for cleaning up the plastic that litters our environment.
+The mycelium of Pestalotiopsis microspora can eat plastic products as its primary food source and survive without air or light.
+This makes it a marvelous mushroom for cleaning up the plastic in our landfills and littering our environment.

 “Imagine a world where a pollution-free future